-On September 25, 2017 the United States District Court for the Southern District of Texas denied KBR’s Motion to Dismiss as to Plaintiffs’ claims under the Alien Tort Statute and Iraqi law in Adhikari v.
+On September 25, 2017, the U.S. District Court for the Southern District of Texas denied KBR’s Motion to Dismiss as to Plaintiffs’ claims under the Alien Tort Statute, Texas law, and Iraqi law in Adhikari v.
 KBR Inc., Civil Action No. 4:16-CV-2478 (Adhikari II).
 The order gives the laborers a chance to prove at trial that KBR’s state-side managers “supervised and supported” the alleged human trafficking and forced labor in Iraq, which “probably would not have occurred in the same way or to the same extent without KBR’s actions.”

 In this litigation, Cohen Milstein represents five Nepali men who were trafficked across international borders from Nepal to work on a U.S. military base in Iraq.
 The men believed they were going to work at hotels in Jordan and elsewhere, but instead their passports were confiscated, they were imprisoned and then taken against their will a U.S. military base in Iraq, where they were put to work for Defendant KBR, a U.S. military contractor, which provided support, including menial labor and services at U.S. military bases during the Iraq war.